-Macquarie Capital (USA) Inc. (the "Company") is a Delaware Corporation wholly owned by Macquarie Holdings (USA) Inc. (the "Parent"), which is an indirect wholly owned subsidiary of Macquarie Group Limited ("MGL"), a public nonoperating holding company located in Sydney, Australia.
+Macquarie Capital (USA) Inc. (the "Company") is a Delaware Corporation wholly owned by Macquarie Holdings (USA) Inc. (the "Parent"), which is an indirect wholly owned subsidiary of Macquarie Group Limited ("MGL"), a public non-operating holding company located in Sydney, Australia.

-The Company is a broker-dealer registered with the Securities and Exchange Commission ("SEC"), is a member of the Financial Industry Regulatory Authority, Inc. ("FINRA"), and is a member of the Securities Investor Protection Corporation ("SIPC").
+The Company is a broker-dealer registered with the Securities and Exchange Commission ("SEC"), is a member of the Financial Industry Regulatory Authority, Inc. ("FINRA"), the Securities Investor Protection Corporation ("SIPC"), and the National Futures Association ("NFA").

-The Company acts as a broker of Australian, Asian, European, and U.S. equity and fixed income securities, global depository receipts, and credit products.
+The Company acts as a broker of Australian, Asian, European, Mexican, Canadian, Latin American and U.S. equity and fixed income securities, global depository receipts, and credit products.
 These transactions are executed primarily with and on behalf of domestic financial institutions, including investment companies and investment advisors as well as MGL's affiliates.
 The Company self clears on behalf of institutional clients and its affiliates in U.S. markets.
 The Company does not hold or maintain funds or provide clearing services for other broker-dealer(s).
 Through its affiliate, Macquarie Bank Limited ("MBL"), the Company also borrows stock to cover short positions and loans inventory for financing and collateral purposes.
 Additionally, the Company provides arrangement and advisory services on mergers and acquisitions, underwriting transactions, and project finance transactions with MGL and its affiliates as well as independent third parties.